vishalmishra-27/PowerBI-Sales-Analysis/README.md

 - Integration with real-time data sources for up-to-date reporting.
 - Additional drilldowns and automated notifications.
 - Mobile-optimized layouts for on-the-go access.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Feel free to customize screenshot file names and folder paths as per your project structure.
-Let me know if you want me to generate the file content as a downloadable file or help with further customization.